-The contradictory result apparently throws us into the lion’s den of semantic incoherence.
-This article explores the details of the principal ways out of the paradox.
-Many people, when first encountering the Liar Paradox, react by saying that the Liar Sentence must be meaningless.
-This popular solution does stop the argument of the paradox, but it is not an adequate solution if it can only answer the question, “Why is the Liar Sentence meaningless?” with the ad hoc remark, “Otherwise we get a paradox.”
+Most people, when first encountering the Liar Paradox, react in one of two ways.
+One reaction is not to take the Paradox seriously and say they will not reason any more about it.
+The second and more popular reaction is to say the Liar Sentence must be meaningless.
+The first reaction—not taking it seriously—provides no useful diagnosis of the original problem of semantic incoherence.
+The second is not an adequate solution if it can answer the question, Why is the Classical Liar Sentence meaningless? only with the ad hoc remark, “Otherwise we get a paradox.”
 An adequate solution should offer a more systematic treatment.
-For example, the sentence, “This sentence is in English,” is very similar to the Liar Sentence.
+For example, the sentence, This sentence is not in Italian, is very similar to the Classical Liar Sentence.
 Is it meaningless, too?
 Apparently not.
-So, what ingredients of the Liar Sentence make it meaningless while similar sentences such as “This sentence is in English,” are not meaningless?
-Are disjunctions with the Liar Sentence meaningless?
-The questions continue, and an adequate solution should address them systematically.
+So, what feature of the Liar Sentence makes it be meaningless while This sentence is not in Italian is not meaningless?

 Table of Contents

-O Stranger: Philetas of Cos am I,
+O Stranger: Philetas of Kos am I,

 ‘Twas the Liar who made me die,